 These are some of the most prevalent concerns across all persons of various cultures.

-Have a plan to become better.
+Have a well-thought-out plan to become better.
 Don’t just be busy because hard work doesn’t guarantee success.
 Focus on growing personally, not only on goals!
 It’s hard to improve your circumstances if you’re unwilling to improve yourself.

-Growth gap traps
+Growth gap traps to avoid

 - Assume you will automatically grow